Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 A reliable VPN service will have a wide server network, which not only spreads out its users, but also gives you many more options.
 If one server is slow or you're unable to establish a VPN connection, you can just change to a server in a different city or country and see if it's better.
 Some VPNs will have recommendations for the fastest servers at any given point of the day.

 You could also try out a different VPN protocol.
-Now that you've read about their benefits and drawbacks above, you can go into your VPN settings and see if that makes a difference.
+Now that you've read about their benefits and drawbacks, you can go into your VPN settings and see if that makes a difference.

 Does a VPN Affect Your Internet Connection?

-VPNs inevitably impact your internet connection because of the process they undergo to keep your data secure and your internet activity private.
-Without a VPN, you may be able to stream, play video games and surf the web faster, but you will stay exposed to having your online activity surveilled by third parties and potential cyberattacks.
+VPNs inevitably impact your internet connection because of the process they undergo to keep your private data secure and your browsing history private.
+Without a VPN, you may be able to stream, play video games and surf the web faster, but you might be exposed to surveillance by third parties and potential cyberattacks.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer